posthtml/posthtml-hash/README.md

 ### Input

-The plugin will only attempt to hash files with `[hash]` in the name.
+By default, the plugin will attempt to hash file names that contain `[hash]`.
+As a qualifier, only nodes with a `href` or `src` attribute are considered.

 ```html
 <html>